Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Experimentation Details

+The hyperparameters $\lambda_1$ and $\lambda_2$ are consistently set to 1.0 across all datasets.
+To maintain experimental fairness, all comparative methods undergo identical training strategies with the same number of epochs and optimizer configurations.
+For Grad-CAM to quantify the spurious correlation bias, we use a pre-trained ResNet-18 model under simple training, introducing minimal additional training cost.

-Notably, our method does not employ label smoothing techniques.
-This choice is deliberate to avoid potential conflicts with efforts to mitigate spurious correlation bias, as label smoothing can blur class boundaries.
-Additionally, unlike UIAT, our approach does not utilize momentum terms to stabilize the generation process of inverse adversarial examples, focusing solely on the intrinsic properties of our method.
+All experiments were conducted on a single NVIDIA Tesla A100.
+Notably, our method does not employ label smoothing techniques to avoid potential conflicts with efforts to mitigate spurious correlation bias, as label smoothing can blur class boundaries and undermine the precision required for robust decision-making.
+Additionally, unlike UIAT, our approach does not utilize momentum terms to stabilize the generation process of inverse adversarial examples, instead focusing solely on the intrinsic properties and underlying dynamics of our method.
+Comprehensive training details are available in the supplementary material.